vbem/lilei.tech/resumes/en_US/index.md

 ## Career Planning

-> Become an engineer with great expertise.
-Be amiable among colleagues, reliable on projects and happy in life.
+- According to my [PI behavioral report](/resumes/resources/piba.pdf) (Predictive Index Behavioral Assessment), I expect to become an engineer with great expertise, be amiable among colleagues, reliable on projects and happy in life.

 ## Hobbies